-The Italian government is implementing a Super Green Pass to regulate access to certain activities throughout the country during the holiday season 2021.
-It was originally set to run through January 15, 2022, as Prime Minister Mario Draghi said the move is aimed at saving Christmas from the impact of more severe Covid restrictions.
+The Italian government implemented a Super Green Pass to regulate access to certain activities throughout the country during the holiday season 2021.
+It was originally set to run through January 15, 2022, as Prime Minister Mario Draghi said the move was aimed at saving Christmas from the impact of more severe Covid restrictions.
 However, on December 15 it was extended to March 31, 2022.

 When is the Super Green Pass in effect?

 The Super Green Pass will be in effect starting December 6, 2021 through March 31, 2022.